2019 Bouse Hills Muzzle Loaders Rendezvous

-The 18th Annual Bouse Hills Muzzle Loaders Rendezvous will be held on February 15-18, 2018 at the La Paz County shooting range, outside Bouse, Arizona on Highway 72.
+The 16th Annual Bouse Hills Muzzle Loaders Rendezvous will be held on February 14-17, 2019 at the La Paz County shooting range, outside Bouse, Arizona on Highway 72.
 The public is invited and there is no admission fee.
 Spectators will be allowed to try their hand at black powder shooting and a special shooting area will be reserved for them.
 Experienced club members will assist spectators who want to experience black powder shooting under watchful supervision.
 Participants will be in the dress of the fur trading era.
 Members will be available to explain their outfits and give historic overviews of the era.

 Visit the Bouse Hills Muzzle Loaders Rendezvous and take a step back in time to the pre 1840s fur trade era.
 Thousands of shooters and spectators are expected at this year’s family-friendly Bouse Hills Muzzle Loaders Rendezvous to experience the sights, sounds and smells of a mountain man rendezvous.
 A food vendor will server breakfast, lunch and dinner on site.
 There will be demonstrations on Saturday of primitive skills such as flintknapping ad tatting.
 Many rendezvous participants will be dressed in clothing representing the 1820-1840s Fur Trade Era.